akshita0819/SmartSaathi/README.md

 ### How It Works

 1. User enters a symptom (example: itching, headache).
-2. The system scans the symptom dataset.
+2. System scans the dataset.
 3. A matching disease is predicted.
-4. The system displays:
+4. The application displays:

-   - Disease name
+   * Disease name
-   - Disease description
+   * Description
-   - Precautions to follow.
+   * Precautions

 ---

 # 📊 Datasets Used

-- `dataset_yourgpt.json`
+* dataset_yourgpt.json
-- `symptom_Description_yourgpt.json`
+* symptom_Description_yourgpt.json
-- `symptom_precaution_yourgpt.json`
+* symptom_precaution_yourgpt.json
-- `Symptom-severity_yourgpt.json`
+* Symptom-severity_yourgpt.json

-These datasets help map symptoms to diseases and provide medical descriptions and precautions.
+These datasets are used to map symptoms to diseases and provide descriptions and precautions.

 ---